-The consequences for the Group of the Covid-19 pandemic in 2021 will depend on the evolution of the pandemic over the coming months and the decisions and actions of the French and British authorities, as well as their impact on the economy in general and on cross-Channel transport in particular.
+The consequences for the Group of the Covid-19 pandemic and Brexit in 2022 will depend on the evolution of the pandemic over the coming months and the decisions and actions of the French and British authorities, as well as their impact on the economy in general and on cross-Channel transport in particular.

-As part of the preparation of its budget estimates for 2021 and subsequent years, the Group has used the information available to date and its best assessment of how the situation, particularly in terms of health, could evolve in the short and medium term.
-These estimates are obviously subject to uncertainty in the context of high pandemic volatility.
-On the basis of these forecasts, the Eurotunnel Group will have a sufficient level of liquidity to cover the servicing of its debt in 2021 and 2022 as well as the financing of its activities.
+The Group has updated its budget estimates for 2022 and beyond based on the information available to date and its best assessment of how the situation, particularly in terms of health and regulations, could evolve in the short and medium term.
+Based on these estimates, the Group will have sufficient liquidity to cover its debt servicing for 2022 and 2023 and to finance its activities.

-The Eurotunnel Group has taken this context into account in determining the main estimates and assumptions made in preparing its annual consolidated accounting statements for the year ended 31 December 2020, as set out in note B.2 below.
-It also confirms that the indications of impairment identified on the assets of the Concession led it to carry out impairment tests on its assets at 31 December 2020, which did not result in the recognition of any exceptional impairment at that date.
-In addition, the Eurotunnel Group's exposure to credit risk on its operating activities did not lead it to significantly reconsider the expected credit losses on its customers at 31 December 2020.
+The Group has taken this context into account in determining the main estimates and assumptions made in the context of the preparation of its consolidated financial statements for the year ended 31 December 2021 as set out in note B.2 below.
+The indication of impairment identified on the Concession's assets led the Group to carry out an impairment test on these assets at 31 December 2021, which did not lead to the recognition of an impairment loss at that date.